rodrigoalvesvieira/old-blog/_posts/2012-06-06-company-engage-open-source.md

 ## Visibility & Reputation Growth

-Many companies have - happifully - already learned that: **OSS engagement grows the company's reputation in the market**.
+Many companies have - happily - already learned that: **OSS engagement grows the company's reputation in the market**.
 This is specially notable for consulting companies.
 Often, these are hired by other tech companies, with good technically-backgrounded people who'll be more confident in the delivery efficiency of your team if they can see good OS code written by it.
 It is almost a deal-maker.

 ## Feasibility & Final Notes